kayusDSA/Palmora-Group-HR-Analysis/README.md

 - Does Palmoria meet this requirement?
 - Show the pay distribution of employees grouped by a band of $10,000.
 - How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.?
 v.
+Allocate the annual bonus pay to employees based on the performance rating by
+- Calculate the amount to be paid as a bonus to individual employees
+- Calculate the total amount to be paid to individual employees (salary inclusive of bonus)
+- Total amount to be paid out per region and company-wide vi.
 Also visualize this by regions
 7. Findings of the Study
 8. Recommendations